-“This world of ours…must avoid becoming a community of dreadful fear and hate, and be, instead, a proud confederation of mutual trust and respect.”
+“Change based on principle is progress.
+Constant change without principle become chaos.”
 He was a football player in college, but after a knee injury, he became a cheerleader and coached the junior varsity team, who won most of their games.
 He was the first nominee to campaign using an airplane, the first to be president over 50 states, and the first president to be a licensed pilot.
 He was the only president to serve in both world wars.
 He is Dwight David “Ike” Eisenhower, 34th President of the United States of America, serving from January 20, 1953, until January 20, 1961.
 Dwight was born on October 14, 1890, in Denison, Texas, the third of seven children.
 His family moved to Abilene, Kansas when he was very young.
 Growing up, Dwight’s family was very religious, likely Mennonites, although some historians believe he was a member of the Jehovah’s Witnesses.
 He eventually left the denomination in which he was raised due to disagreements over their interpretation of the Bible.
 As president, he was baptized into the Presbyterian Church and frequently held “prayer breakfasts.”
 He also sought to reinvigorate America’s religious values.

 Dwight graduated high school in 1909, and began working with his father and uncle at a creamery, and also as a firefighter, to help support his brother in college.
 The brothers had agreed to switch places after two years, however in 1911, Dwight was accepted in the United States Military Academy at West Point in New York.
-Dwight graduated as a commissioned 2nd Lieutenant with the class of 1915, which became known as the “the class the stars fell on,” as 59 members of the class eventually received the minimum rank of brigadier general.
+Dwight graduated as a commissioned 2nd Lieutenant with the class of 1915, which became known as the “the class the stars fell on.”
+Fifty-nine members of the class eventually received the minimum rank of brigadier general.

 Dwight was promoted to 1st Lieutenant on July 1, 1916, the same day as his wedding to Mamie Geneva Doud, whom he had met while stationed in Texas.
 Dwight and is wife moved frequently throughout the first years of their marriage.
-In 1917, with the start of World War I, Dwight hoped to be assigned overseas, however, he was instead assigned to run a tank training center in Camp Colt in Gettysburg, Pennsylvania.
+In 1917, with the start of World War I, Dwight hoped to be assigned overseas.
+However, he was instead assigned to run a tank training center in Camp Colt in Gettysburg, Pennsylvania.
 Dwight continued to rise through the military ranks, being appointed major in 1920.
 In 1924, Dwight attended Command and General Staff School in Ft.
 Leavenworth, Kansas, where he graduated two years later with a reputation for military prowess.

 Dwight toured and reported for the War Department under General John Pershing from 1927-1929, when he was then appointed as chief military aide under General Douglas MacArthur.
 In 1935, Dwight was assistant military advisor to the Philippines, returning to the United States in 1940.
 Within a year, he was promoted to brigadier general and a year later he was promoted to major general.
 Months later, Dwight became commander-in-chief of the Allied Forces and led Operation Torch, the Allied invasion of North Africa.